 Since I’ve only had it for about a month now, I can’t say exactly how it will hold up the rigours of the road.
-So far, it seems less stretchy than the Jade Voyager and a little tougher than the Manduka eKO Superlite.
+So far, it seems a little tougher than the Manduka eKO Superlite.
 YOGO says their mat is designed to last 5 years, even with regular practice — I’ll let you know in 5 years how this works out!

 You don’t have to just use this mat for travel, either.
 If you commute, you can throw this in your bag and then use it on top of a studio mat at your local yoga studio.
 This will give you extra padding while you still get the “at home” feeling of practicing on your own personal mat.